What's New in Tracker.js

 Visitor Intelligence

-Every event now includes built-in visitor context — no extra setup:
+Every event includes built-in visitor context:

 - Session count — is this their 1st visit or their 10th?